AdamHarr2250/SWBio-shared/README.md

 <br>
 <br>
 3) When the script is run, it will first prompt the user to input a folder name which will be created (or found if it already exists) in the current working directory.
 All plots and figures will be saved to this file path.
 Plots and figures will also be opened as the script runs for immediate manual inspection.

+## Outputs
+1) reghist_plot.png: 2 by 1 grid containing a regression plot of two replicates of inhibition of methicillin-resistant MRSA growth in pane 1 and overlaid histograms of each replicate to compare distribution of biological response data.
+2) avhist_plot.png: a histogram of the distribution of the average MRSA growth inhibition calculated from the two replicate values for every fragment tested.
+3) Values are printed: mean and standard deviation of average inhibition of MRSA growth, and threshold calculated by mean + 3* stdev.
+Theory is included in report.
+4) hits_figure.png: a grid of fragments classed as displaying significant average inhibition values.
+5) corr_matrix: a heatmap of pearson correlation coefficient values between biolgical summary values (mean and range MRSA growth inhibition) against the chemical property values.
+This aims to identify if any single chemical property is predictive of biological output in the overall data and the active fragment set.